Vaiachal/LGM-Task-3/README.md

 # LGM-Task-3
-This project create under Lets Grow more internship Here is the Registration form whose data are able display in same page.
+This project create under Lets Grow more internship Here is the Registration form whose data are  display in same page.